Plumsail/forms-docs/SharePoint/how-to/create-pdf-power-automate.rst

 - Status (Choice field);

-- WorkOrder (Lookup field, points to the "Work Order" list).
+- WorkOrder (Lookup field, points to the 'Work Order' list).

 Work Order consists of one or more assignments.
 To bind Assignments list to the Work Order form, we will use the *List or Library* control.